losttherexo/lil-stinkers-CLI/README.md

 In our virtual playlist, you can do all sorts of neat stuff!

+Either login or create a new username!

-List out all songs or listeners.
+List out all songs and history.

-Queue songs, upload new songs, or add new listeners.

 Search through songs, artists, or listeners.

-Delete a song from playlist.
+Queue, upload and delete songs.

+If you need some guidance, enter 'help' once you've logged in!